computational-psychology/stimupy/docs/getting_started/first_stim.md

 print(f"Available basic shapes: {shapes.__all__}")
 ```

-Each of these is a separate function.
+Each of these `str`ings represents a separate function.
-Let's take a look at one of these:
+Let's take a look at one of them:
 ```{code-cell}
 stim = shapes.rectangle(visual_size=(6,8), ppd=10, rectangle_size=(4,4))
 ```

 This function creates an image, and draws a rectangle inside it.
-Everywhere the rectangle isn't, is considered the "background".
+Every pixel which is not part of the rectangle, is considered the "background".
 It returns a {py:class}`dict`ionary,
 mapping `str`ings as *keys*, to all kinds of *values*.